pmichaillat/economic-slack/syllabus.md

 ### Tentative due dates

-+ Wednesday 26 October: class presentation of the project outline
++ Tuesday 30 January: class presentation of the project outline
-+ Wednesday 16 November: class presentation of early results
++ Tuesday 27 February: class presentation of early results
-+ Wednesday 7 December: class presentation of final results
++ Tuesday 12 March: class presentation of final results
-+ Wednesday 14 December: final paper due
++ Tuesday 19 March: final paper due

 This is a tentative schedule for the paper's due dates.
-Updates to the schedule will be communicated via the [discussions forum](https://github.com/pascalmichaillat/economic-slack/discussions).
+Updates to the schedule will be communicated via the [discussions forum](https://github.com/pmichaillat/economic-slack/discussions).

 ### Format